Thermal Imaging Cameras

 What is Non-Uniformity Correction (NUC)?

-NUC is a calibration process where a mechanical shutter momentarily blocks the sensor to normalize pixel drift.
-This creates a "click" sound and freezes the video for a split second.
-Robotics software must handle these brief interruptions to prevent navigation errors.
+NUC is a calibration where a shutter briefly blocks the sensor to fix pixel drift.
+You'll hear a "click" and see a video freeze for a split second.
+Robot software has to manage these blips to avoid nav glitches.

 Are thermal cameras effective in fog or smoke?